seanfan84/server/README.md

 ## List of third-party resources
 https://www.postgresql.org

 http://flask.pocoo.org/docs/0.12/deploying/mod_wsgi/

 https://modwsgi.readthedocs.io/en/develop/#

 https://stackoverflow.com

 Udacity Forum

 ## grader ssh key
 /home/grader/.ssh/grader

+# Detail on how to use the app

 ## Viewing as Admin
 The database has been pre configured to have an admin user.